cozy/cozy-stack/docs/notes.md

 It return the parameters to build the URL where the note can be opened.
 It can be on the same cozy instance, or on another instance if the note is shared.

+If the identifier doesn't give a note, the response will be a `404 Page not found`.

 #### Request

 ```http